 If you’re not sure if you want to participate, we offer a free trial system for Plurals to experiment with the platform and see if they like what’s offered.

-For more information on our free trial and scholarship, reach out to us!
+For more information or to apply for a scholarship, please reach out to us!

 Since The Plural Association was founded in February of 2020 - two weeks before the COVID-19 lockdowns - we have…